jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-12.md

 {{< /l >}}

 <!-- : that it may be
-well with me for thy sake; and my soul shall live because of thee. -->
+well with me for your sake; and my soul shall live because of you. -->

 {12:14} When Abram entered Egypt, the Egyptians saw that Sarai was very beautiful. {12:15} The princes also of Pharaoh saw her, and commended her before Pharaoh: and the woman was taken into Pharaoh’s house.